curqu/Urban_index/README.md

   While using the program does not require any knowledge of Python, the user will be required to adjust variable inputs to match their working environment and application, as described below.
 These edits should be made in an IDE or text editor of the user's choice, such as IDLE or Notepad++.
   Before execution, environment variables and inputs should be set:
   ### Environment workspace
   The environment needs to be set to the working directory, which should include all the files specified below as inputs, as well as a default geodatabase file.
-The workspace should *not* be the geodatabase file itself, and the program will likely return errors in that case.
+The workspace should *not* be the geodatabase file itself.
+The following line should be edited so that the directory in quotations matches the working directory.
+Note that "/" replaces "\" in the path.

+  ``arcpy.env.workspace = "c:/pathto/mydirectory/myworkspacefolder"``

   ### Input Layers
   All input layers from the datasets above should be clipped to the study area extent before running the module.
 If datasets do not need reprojection, the projection layer can be set to an input, or can be deleted if reprojection block in the program is removed - this option will be discussed further in modification section below.
 There are four input layers required, the population & built up layers (from GHSL dataset), the accessibility layer (from MAP dataset) and a layer defining the desired projection for the study area.
 The user should change the following layer names (in quotations) to match their clipped inputs, for example ``"accessibility.tif"`` would become ``my_clipped_accessibility_dataset.tif"``: